*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 So we’ve established a bitter melon tea has no carbohydrates and no sugar and we’re going for the trifecta here because it has no calories either.
 Similar to its carbohydrate content there may be trace calories in bitter melon tea but they are not listed in the nutritional information of this tea and are negligible and should not have any impact on your diet.

 All this combines to make bitter melon tea a great option for anyone that is on a fast or practicing intermittent fasting.

-Intermittent fasting requires that you go long periods, usually a minimum of 16 hours, without consuming any calories whatsoever.
-For the most part, you want to drink a lot of water during your fasted periods but mixing it up with a nice cup of bitter melon tea or any tea for that matter is a great way to help push back any lingering hunger pains.
+Intermittent fasting requires that you go for long periods, usually a minimum of 16 hours, without consuming any calories whatsoever.
+For the most part, you want to drink a lot of water during your fasting periods but mixing it up with a nice cup of bitter melon tea or any tea for that matter is a great way to help push back any lingering hunger pains.

 Is Bitter Melon Tea Keto Friendly?